kwilkos/cxf/distribution/src/main/release/samples/integration/jca/hello_world_soap_http/README.txt

     deployment will be shared by all of the demos, so this step need only be completed once.

+    If you embed CXF in software product which have license, please copy the license file into $CXF_HOME/etc/ and save name with licenses.txt

     How to deploy the Apache CXF J2EE Connector is dependent on your application server.
 Please consult your vendor documentation on connector deployment.
 Here are basic instructions to deploy